EdwinRozario/gemstory/README.md

 #### Options

 A single Gem name can be passed as an option.
-This will return details information about the Gem history, commits and authors.
+This will return detailed information about the Gem's history, commits and authors.

 `gemstory rails`